Shaptic/shaptic.github.io/_posts/2017-12-20-optimizing-sessionless-sessions.md

 Both of these pieces of information are critical for the server to believe we are who we say we are.
 The token alone isn't enough; it's a one-way value, so it _only_ proves that we logged in successfully at some point in time.
 Hence, the user ID is also necessary so that the server also knows _who_ we are.
 Then, the server can then verify the token by calculating it themselves.
 They know the credentials associated with the ID, and they know the secret, so they can follow the same formula and make sure the tokens match.

 Why is this secure?
-Because **users can't fake tokens** due to the fact that they don't know the server's secret.
+Because **users don't know the server's secret,** so they can't fake tokens.
+The only way they can acquire a valid one is by successfully logging into the server.

 # Conclusion #
 With this method, we can have fully memory-less sessions.
 This improves scalability, and also let's us do some fancy cryptography.
 It comes with the price that we now have to query the database whenever we need something (like the user information), so we can't do any session caching, but it also comes with the benefit that, well, we don't have to do any session caching.